Pinhole Gum Surgery in Knoxville, TN

 Pinhole Gum Surgery FAQs

 This revolutionary technique creates a way for the dentist to restore the health of your gums through a small hole.
-This is a noninvasive procedure that allows patients to experience less bleeding, discomfort, and pain.
+This non-invasive procedure allows patients to experience less bleeding, discomfort, and pain.
 Patients are generally surprised at how comfortable they feel during their gum lift.
 Many patients return to their daily life immediately after treatment.

 Does the Pinhole Gum Lift require sutures?

-The Pinhole Gum Lift is a non-surgical procedure that does not require the gums to be cut open so stitches are not necessary.
-The procedure is completed through a tiny hole made in the gum line that will heal within a day or two.
+The Pinhole Gum Lift is a non-surgical procedure that does not require the gums to be cut open, so stitches are unnecessary.
+The procedure is completed through a tiny hole in the gum line that will heal within a day or two.
 This allows for minimal downtime and less bleeding, swelling, and discomfort.

 How long will the results last after a Pinhole Gum Rejuvenation?